Max Mercury: Powers and abilities

 Max is a human granted superhuman speed by ancient Native American rituals.
 His speed is enough that he can accelerate well beyond the standard Mach 1 super-speed limit, or the speed of sound; though he cannot reach escape velocity.
 Over time, he tried to find the fuel for his powers (and those of other speedsters): the Speed Force.
 Though he never quite entered it nor obtained its energies to power his speed, his attempts allowed him to travel forward through time.

 Among his peers, Max is unique in his attempts to understand the Speed Force in a mystical way (referred to by other characters as "Zen").
 He also differs from other speedsters because of his agility; he cannot run as quickly as the Flashes, but he has a greater ability to perform acrobatic stunts and finely coordinated actions.

 Other versions

-An alternate universe variant of Max Mercury from the Flashpoint timeline appears in the Flashpoint tie-in Kid Flash Lost.
+An alternate universe version of Max Mercury from the Flashpoint timeline appears in the Flashpoint tie-in Kid Flash Lost.
 After becoming connected to the Black Flash, Bart Allen kills Mercury to give Barry Allen enough power to undo the Flashpoint timeline.